TenSketch/Prabhat/content/repertoire/our-repertoire.md

 **Duration:** 60 mins

 #### **Prahladam Vande Jagath Gurum:**
-&emsp; &emsp; A special dance production for a niche audience who believe in the philosophy of devotion - _Bhakti Pantha._ Prahlada, though a son of the greatest demon in the epics of India - Hiranyakashyapu propagated the idea of strength in devotion.
+A special dance production for a niche audience who believe in the philosophy of devotion - _Bhakti Pantha._ Prahlada, though a son of the greatest demon in the epics of India - Hiranyakashyapu propagated the idea of strength in devotion.
 Prahladam Vande Jagath Gurum, is a complete snapshot of the life history of Prahlada.
 A traditional dance drama style of presentation, Prahladam Vande Jagathgurum has been adapted from Sage Vyasa’s ‘_Bhagavatha’ maha purana._

 **Concept:** Raghavendra J Prabhat